My office is room 1007 in Natural Science, and you can often find me in room 1009 or 1016.

 My email is joseph.mckay at purchase.edu

-Even if you end up working with skilled programmers to realize your artworks, having a grounding in understanding the challenges they face, and some of the lingo they use will help you immeasurably.
+Even if you end up working with skilled programmers to realize your artworks, having a grounding in understanding the challenges they face, some of the lingo they use, and some of the broader issues that have shaped what the creative coding world has become it will help you immeasurably.

 Learning how to program is really frustrating.
 If your History paper has a couple words spelled wrong you'll probably still get a good grade, but if your program has words spelled wrong it many not work at all, or worse it may "sort of" work but then crash at just the wrong time.
 Chasing down errors (debugging) is a huge part of programming at all levels.
 No software ever goes public truly "bug-free".

 We will talk about how to de-bug code later in the semester but for now know that there will be days when everyone around you seems to have it working and you don't.
 It's part of the fun.
 Sometimes, your broken code does something unexpected and awesome.
 At this point you get to say "It's not a bug, it's a feature!", which is the unofficial title of this class.

 This room is full of computers and most days we will be using them a lot.
 These computers are also connected to the internet, which Websters Dictionary has defined as THE MOST DISTRACTING THING SINCE KITTENS.
 Please, stay on track with this class.
 No facebooking, Redditing, tweeting, 4channing, snapplegramming, AOLing or whatever y'all are into now during class time.
 I promise the internet will still be here after class.
 This is especially true when I or someone else is talking to the class.

 You will never know enough code.
 If you are feeling like you are 100% caught up with the class work, then learn yourself something new! - In fact there may be days when this happens, remember, there's no such thing as "learning all the programing there is to learn"

 Still bored?
 Give the Euler Project a try https://projecteuler.net/.